KIND AND TYPE: F1 hybrid, mid season, short day brown onion (Allium cepaL.)

 Transplant: 5.0 – 5.5 kg seed per hectare

-SPECIAL FEATURES, BENEFITS AND REMARKS: Mid maturing, slow to bolt, good storage potential for a short day onion.
-Well developed root system with an excellent disease package.
+SPECIAL FEATURES, BENEFITS AND REMARKS: Mid maturing, excellent yield potential, good storage potential.
+Vigorous root system with an excellent disease package.
+Seed is available in a range of different seed sizes.